What you need to know about NBI Clearance and Police Clearance

 Does the NPCS replace the NBI?

-No, National Police clearance system will not replace the National Bureau of investigation system.
+No, the National Police Clearance System will not replace the National Bureau of investigation system.
 The NBI still covers a wider net.

-Although both law enforcement agencies now have nationwide coverage, CIC Canada is requiring you to submit a police clearance from the NBI office. https://www.canada.ca/en/immigration-refugees-citizenship/services/application/medical-police/police-certificates/how/philippines.html
+Although both law enforcement agencies now have nationwide coverage, the IRCC requires you to submit a police clearance from the NBI office. https://www.canada.ca/en/immigration-refugees-citizenship/services/application/medical-police/police-certificates/how/philippines.html

 Who needs to apply for a National Bureau of Investigations (NBI) Clearance certificate?